collamaf/SimDaVinci/README_DaVinci.md

 - Excluded OptFot from InPter scoring to avoid huge size of root file
 - Changed X and Z in filename to be in 0.1mm

+2018.06.22 by collamaf
+- Corrected error in FrontShield Thickness: was 5um is now 15

 ## TO DO's